MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/resource-naming.md

 # Name your Azure resources and assets

 An effective naming convention composes resource names from important information about each resource.
+A well-chosen name helps you quickly identify the resource's type, its associated workload, its deployment environment, and the Azure region hosting it.
 For example, a public IP resource for a production SharePoint workload residing in the West US region might be `pip-sharepoint-prod-westus-001`.

-The name helps you quickly identify the resource's type, its associated workload, its deployment environment, and the Azure region hosting it.

 ## Naming scope